 The 2015 data were collected as part of a research project which assesses the range of views represented in the European Parliament, changes in mainstream Members of the European Parliaments’ (MEPs) views over time, MEPs’ attitudes to democracy in the EU and the UK’s future relationship with the EU.
 The 2015 survey, around which this research is based, adds to a time series of survey data collected by the European Parliament Research Group.
 The survey data have been requested by researchers from across the world.
 Details of requesting institutions and a bibliography of research citing the data can be found here.

 The Research Team

-This research has been undertaken by Dr Richard Whitaker (University of Leicester), Professor Simon Hix (London School of Economics) and Dr Galina Zapryanova (Gallup).
+This research has been undertaken by Dr Richard Whitaker (University of Leicester), Professor Simon Hix (European University Institute) and Dr Galina Zapryanova (Gallup).
 It has been funded by a Leverhulme Research Project Grant.